 MAP sensors are available from Electromotive in three varieties: 1-, 2-, and 3-Bar.
-A 1-Bar sensor would be used on a naturally aspirated engine, a 2-Bar sensor would be used on a boosted engine (up to 15psi), and a 3-Bar sensor would be used boosted engine (up to 15psi), and a 3-Bar sensor would be used on a boosted engine (up to 30psi).
+A 1-Bar sensor would be used on a naturally aspirated engine, a 2-Bar sensor would be used on a boosted engine (up to 15psi), and a 3-Bar sensor would be used on a boosted engine (up to 30psi).